grafana/agent/docs/api.md

 running in scraping service mode, this endpoint must be invoked in all Agents separately to get the combined set of targets across the whole Agent cluster.

+The `labels` fields shows the labels that will be added to metrics from the target, while the `discovered_labels` field shows all labels found during service discovery.

 Status code: 200 on success.
 Response on success: